comP — Your AI Assistant's Memory System

 *.min.js

-Create .comp/config.json to control indexing behavior for large repositories:
+Create .comp/config.json for large projects:

 {